QuantumKitHub/QuantumKitHubActions/README.md

 ## Documentation

 The documentation workflow is designed to build and deploy the documentation for Julia packages.
-The workflow works best with a `makedocs.jl` script that looks like this:
+The workflow works best with a `docs/make.jl` script that looks like this:

 ```julia
 using MyPackage